Indonesia says executions won't be delayed despite mercy pleas

 Indonesia was also re-evaluating the purchase of fighter jets and rocket launchers from Brazil because of the row, its Defence Ministry said.

 Trade has yet to be significantly affected by the dispute.
-Australia is a major trading partner of Indonesia, totalling $10.64 billion in bilateral exchanges last year.
+Australia is a major trading partner of Indonesia, totaling $10.64 billion in bilateral exchanges last year.

-Indonesia is Australia's largest export market for both live cattle and wheat, and a major buyer of its crude petroleum, aluminium and cotton.
+Indonesia is Australia's largest export market for both live cattle and wheat, and a major buyer of its crude petroleum, aluminum and cotton.

-Trade between Indonesia and Brazil totalled $4.07 billion last year, according to Bank Indonesia.
+Trade between Indonesia and Brazil totaled $4.07 billion last year, according to Bank Indonesia.

 Indonesia's largest trading partner is China with $48 billion between the two countries.